owneraio/finp2p-ethereum-adapter/finp2p-contracts/README.md

   which would be granted with `OPERATOR` and `TRANSACTION_MANAGER` roles and could be used latter as an OPERATOR_ADDRESS parameter in the adapter configuration.

-## Grant roles FinP2P proxy contract
+## Grant roles FinP2P operator contract

 In order to grant roles to the operator account, use `grant-roles` script: